sboursault/meteor-dashboard/README.md

-# meteor-monitor
+# meteor-dashboard

-Meteor-monitor is a sample application to show how to pick data from external apis to generate a dashboard.
+Meteor-dashboard is a sample application to show how to pick data from external apis to generate a dashboard.

 Let's say we want to monitor some jira issues based on some filters, we can get something like the following picture :

 ![sample_dashboard](./sample_dashboard.png "sample_dashboard")

-Meteor-monitor is based on https://www.meteor.com/ (Many thanks Captain Obvious !)
+Meteor-dashboard is based on https://www.meteor.com/ (Many thanks Captain Obvious !)

 ## Run metor-monitor

 To run the application, you need first to install meteor : https://www.meteor.com/install

     git clone
-    cd meteor-monitor
+    cd meteor-dashboard
     meteor

 and open your browser to http://localhost:3000/